Search

 Emerging & Future Technologies

-• Sensor-based acoustic methods plus machine learning to noninvasively detect dysphagia (e.g. ~83% accuracy in distinguishing normal vs dysphagic swallows)
+• Sensor-based acoustic methods + machine learning to noninvasively detect dysphagia (~83% accuracy). arXiv

-• 3D-printed food tailored to safe textures and high nutritional density is being piloted to improve palatability and safety for dysphagia patients.
+• 3D-printed food tailored to safe textures and high nutrition being piloted.
+New York Post

 Implementation Tips for Clinicians & Institutions

-• Establish dysphagia teams or pathways (ENT, SLP, dietetics, OT)
+• Establish dysphagia teams/pathways (ENT, SLP, dietetics, OT)

 • Educate staff on aspiration risk and feeding protocols